Netwrix Survey: 69% of healthcare providers plan to move more data to the cloud, disregarding insider threat

 To read the story and download the full-size infographics, please visit: https://www.netwrix.com/go/cloudsecurity2018_healthcare

-Netwrix Corporation is a software company focused exclusively on providing IT operations and security teams pervasive visibility into user behavior and system configurations across hybrid cloud IT infrastructures, empowering them to protect data regardless of its location and sleep soundly at night instead of worrying about security blind zones or yet another compliance check.
-Over 9,000 enterprises worldwide rely on Netwrix to detect and proactively mitigate data security threats on premises and in the cloud, pass compliance audits with less expense, and increase the productivity of their IT security and operations teams.
+Netwrix Corporation is a software company focused exclusively on providing IT security and operations teams with pervasive visibility into user behavior, system configurations and data sensitivity across hybrid IT infrastructures to protect data regardless of its location.
+Over 9,000 organizations worldwide rely on Netwrix to detect and proactively mitigate data security threats, pass compliance audits with less effort and expense, and increase the productivity of their IT teams.

 Your questions and feedback are always welcome.
 Please dial our toll-free number: 888 - 638 - 9749, or enter your question details here and we will reply as soon as possible.